-Students should declare their intent to pursue the Health Studies Certificate by completing the Intention to Complete a Certificate or Minor form and having it signed by the Chair of the Health Studies Program.
+Students should declare their intent to pursue the health studies certificate by emailing the chair of the health studies program.
 Students should declare as soon as possible.
-Students who successfully complete all of the requirements will be issued a Certificate in Health Studies which will be awarded upon graduation from the College and will be recorded on their transcript.
+Students who successfully complete all of the requirements will be issued a certificate in health studies, which will be awarded upon graduation from the college and will be recorded on their transcript.

 The certificate in health studies requires:

 - Successful completion of HEST 201: Introduction to Health Studies.
 This course is normally offered every spring semester.

-- Successful completion of four other Health Studies designated courses taken in at least three academic departments.
+- Successful completion of four other health studies designated courses taken in at least three academic departments.
 Up to two can be in the student's major(s).
-HEST designated courses can also be taken abroad (see Study Abroad for preapproved HEST electives.)
+HEST designated courses can also be taken abroad (see Study Abroad for preapproved HEST electives).

-- Successful completion of a health studies senior seminar (HEST 400: Health Studies Senior Seminar).
+- Successful completion of HEST 400: Health Studies Senior Seminar.
 The prerequisites for this course are HEST 201 and at least two HEST electives.
 This course is normally offered every fall semester.